whirlwindnoa/binance-historical-data/README.md

 ## Why

 Binance offers two methods to access the historical data: through [their API](https://binance-docs.github.io/apidocs) in `JSON` format or [this webpage](https://www.binance.com/en/landing/data) in `CSV` format.
-It's impossible to *quickly* get historical data for data types like `trades` and `aggTrades` with the first method, and it would still require some manual labor to fetch a lot of files with the second method.
+It's impossible to *quickly* get historical data for data types such as `trades` and `aggTrades` with the first method, and it would still require some manual labor to fetch a lot of files with the second method.

 This library allows to collect data in `CSV` format for any date range, any number of symbols and intervals (if present) with a single command.